V4Fire/Client/src/super/i-data/README.md

 `initRemoteData` is a function that invokes every time the `db` is changed.
 You can override it within your component to adopt `db` data to a component field.
 Finally, every child instance of iData has a prop that can transform data from a `db` format to a more suitable component field format.
-You can pass a function or list of functions that will be applied to `db`.
+You can pass a function or a list of functions that will be applied to `db`.

 ```typescript
 import iData, { component, prop, field } from 'super/i-data/i-data';